Have you ever been in a store and saw a great piece of artwork or other home décor item but then said, “Well, it doesn’t match any of my things?”

 When it comes to furnishing your home, a number of factors come into play.
 You might consider the elements within the layout of the home that might lend themselves to a certain style.
-For example, you may have raw-wood accent beams that might inspire a more natural design.
+For example, you may have raw-wood accent beams that might inspire a more rustic design.
 You can also furnish rooms based on your personality, the function of the room and the environment you’d like to create.

 When you determine your style, you can make smarter decisions with your bigger furniture purchases and add stylish elements to complement the entire look.

-This style is the most formal and is often characterized by dark wood, floral or damask designs.
+This style is the most formal and often characterized by dark wood, floral or damask designs.
 You’ll find tufting, spiral legs on tables, rolled arms on chairs and strong pieces that aren’t flimsy.

 The color palette is deep in color, such as merlot, navy, dark green, gray or taupe.
 You can paint the room after you select your furniture, knowing colors that are rich in hue will complement the anchor pieces in your room best.

 To add traditional elements to your room, Riordan said, “You would want to make sure to eliminate all modernist or minimalist items in the room.”
 He also suggested finding antique pieces in lieu of more modern pieces.

 - Hesse Manual Recliner $280

 - Antique Copper 2 Bottle Wine Chiller $80

 - Turned Polyresin Floor Lamp with Natural Linen Shade – Antique Brown $80